-Lisa Tse is a creative businesswoman, designer and brand consultant, founding a range of business ventures including brand agency Lisa Tse Ltd, concept art studio Opus Artz, and The Sorority– a pioneering private members society of influential women ranging from business leaders to royalty.
+Lisa Tse is a creative businesswoman, designer, brand consultant and photographer, founding a range of business ventures including brand agency Lisa Tse Ltd, concept art studio Opus Artz, and The Sorority– a pioneering private members society of influential women ranging from business leaders to royalty.
 Lisa is also a Curator of 209 Women, an all-female photographic takeover of Parliament and a Producer for the Power of Women television series.

 Known for her signature style, creative flair and technical expertise, Lisa specialises in luxury brand development and communication, equipped with a multi-disciplinary talent that works with companies in a creative and commercial capacity to develop outstanding brands.

 A Devonian born and bred, Lisa came to London to pursue a Masters in Industrial Design at Central Saint Martins.
 Echoing the meaning behind her Chinese name “To Sustain Excellence”, Lisa realised her dream of establishing her eponymous creative agency in 2005 after graduating with a string of design awards.
 Lisa Tse Ltd was born.

 "LISA is totally smart and extremely generous in spirit.
 She never misses a chance to benefit whoever works with her."